lvzt/Demonstration-of-Building-DoDAF-Architectures/README.md

 8. Add two more operational activities then connect them with performer<br/>

-Note: The process to hide the information shown on both ends of Composition line is described in CV-2 (2.2.2 A) step 10 and 11.<br/>
+Note: The process to hide the information shown on both ends of Composition line is described in CV-2 (2.2.2.1) step 10 and 11.<br/>
 ## 2.2.3.4	Create OV-5b: Operational Activity Model<br/>
 ###
 For more detailed information about OV-5b: Operational Activity Model, go to the website of Department of Defense.<br/>